JohnyTheCarrot/droops-dispatch/README.md

 | branch_id        | ID of the branch you'd like to upload the update to        |

 ### build publish
+Publishes a build for it's branch.
+Note that, to publish a build, it had to be uploaded with the update command to said branch first.
+You **cannot** publish a build for branch 2 when it was uploaded to branch 1.
 ###### Example
 `DISPATCH >: build publish 532009786162806794 539036401950261275`
 ##### Parameters